TakeruAce/academic-kickstart/content/home/experience.md

   location = "Tokyo"
   date_start = "2018-10-01"
   date_end = "2018-12-21"
-  description = "Developing VR and MR applications with Unity and [zSpace](https://jp.zspace.com/)"
+  description = "Developing the VR app that lets you experience moon skiing and the AR app to learn how to check server with [zSpace](https://jp.zspace.com/)"

 [[experience]]
   title = "Android Engineer"